orozCoding/portfolio-v1/README.md

 # Portfolio V1

-My first portfolio built with React.
+My portfolio built with React.
 It showcases my recent projects and provides my contact information.
 I created a simple but good looking and very responsive design.

 ### Preview